 Given that since in (a) is a conjunction and in (b) a preposition, one might think that the meaning depends on these variations.
 However, things are more complicated.
 It is true that the preposition use always expresses temporal meaning, but the conjunction use is sometimes causal, as in (a), and sometimes temporal.
 Here is an example of it with temporal meaning:

 (d) It HAS BEEN the coldest winter since records BEGAN.

 This is clearly non-causal because records began is not the reason for the coldness of the winter; we could not replace since with because.
 The meaning of since is definitely “from … up to now”.
-Here is another example:
+Notice the verb tenses that are typical with this meaning.
+The verb with since (began) must be past (simple or continuous), while the main verb (has been) must be present perfect (with HAVE), the normal tense for indicating “up to now” (see 171.
+Aspects of the Past Perfect Tense).
+When since is causal, both verbs can be in other tenses.
+Here is another example of temporal usage:

 (e) Funds HAVE not BEEN WITHDRAWN since the account WAS OPENED.

 Not everyone thinks the conjunction use of since can be non-causal.
 The reason, I suspect, is that sentences like (d) and (e), where a solely temporal meaning is clear, are not very common.
 In many other cases, temporal and causal meanings exist together.
 Consider this:

 (f) Since the university LOWERED its entry requirements, many more students HAVE BEEN FAILING.